Feature request #11264

 On an end-user point of view, it could take the form of a modified "value relation" parameters dialog with a new set of controls to choose the "parent" field and the common id attribute shared between "parent" and "children" fields.

-#4 Updated by Hugo Mercier about 1 year ago
+#4 Updated by Hugo Mercier over 1 year ago

 - Status changed from Open to Closed